hmslima/sambahsacompletegrammar/sambahsa.md

 mother tongue of the creator of sambahsa, and in english.
 Thanks to the english I could start my studies of sambahsa and then make this grammar.
-I work in favor to auxiliary languages like sambahsa and esperanto because I judge languages like these more efficient than national languages, but we know that currently a work will be much better exposed if it is made in english.
+I work in favor to auxiliary languages like sambahsa and esperanto because I judge languages like them as much more efficient than national languages, but we know that, currently, a work will be much better exposed if it is made in english.

 For example, the original version of this grammar, which is in brazilian